ibm-cloud-docs/vmwaresolutions/archiref/veeam-bms/veeam-bms-archi-overview.md

 - Veeam Backup & Replication console – The console that provides a user interface to the backup application functions for the Backup Administrator.
 - Backup repository – A local entity that provides storage capacity to be used for backups.
 - Scale-out backup repository – A logical entity that groups a number of backup repositories (known as extents) to create a scalable pool of storage.
-- FLR Appliance - For Linux File Level Recovery (FLR), Veeam Backup & Replication uses a special FLR helper, which is a small virtual appliance based on a stripped-down Linux kernel.
+- FLR Appliance - For Linux® File Level Recovery (FLR), Veeam Backup & Replication uses a special FLR helper, which is a small virtual appliance based on a stripped-down Linux kernel.

 More information about Veeam software components is provided in section [Veeam solution components](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-bms-archi-components).